Tanakagi/Monitoring-Infrastructure-./Task 1.md

 </br>
 </br>

-<b>• In the Targets section, I selected Choose instances manually, and then under Instances, selected the check box next to Web Server.
+<b>• In the Targets section, I selected Choose instances manually, and then under Instances, I selected the Web Server.
 This configuration installs the CloudWatch agent on the web server.</br>
 <img src="" height="80%" width="80%" />
 </br>
 </br>